 Protein aggregation: the correlation between neurodegenerative disease and protein aggregation in the brain has long been recognized, but a causal relationship has not been unequivocally established (Lansbury et al., 2006).
-However, the causative link between mitochondrial dysfunction and its relationship to protein degradation and intracellular transport is well documented (Zaltieri et al., 2015).
-The dynamic nature of protein aggregation means that, despite progress towards understanding aggregation, its relationship to disease is difficult to determine in the laboratory.
+The dynamic nature of protein aggregation mean that, despite progress in understanding its mechanisms, its relationship to disease is difficult to determine in the laboratory.

 Nevertheless, drug candidates that inhibit aggregation are now being tested in the clinic.
-These have the potential to slow the progression of Alzheimer's disease, Parkinson's disease and related disorders and could, if administered pre-symptomatically, reduce the incidence of these disease (Gerard et al., 2010; McFarland and Okun, 2013).
+These have the potential to slow the progression of Alzheimer's disease, Parkinson's disease and related disorders and could, if administered pre-symptomatically, drastically reduce the incidence of these diseases.

 Loss of mitochondrial function: many lines of evidence suggest that mitochondria have a central role in neurodegenerative diseases (Lin and Beal, 2006).
 Mitochondria are critical regulators of cell death, a key feature of neurodegeneration.
 Dysfunction of mitochondria induces oxidative stress, production of free radicals, calcium overload, and mutations in mitochondrial DNA that contribute to neurodegenerative diseases.
-In all major examples of neurodegenerative diseases there is strong evidence that mitochondrial dysfunction occurs early and acts causally in disease pathogenesis (Zaltieri et al., 2015).
-Moreover, an impressive number of disease-specific proteins interact with mitochondria.
-Thus, therapies targeting basic mitochondrial processes, such as energy metabolism or free-radical generation hold some promise (Navneet et al., 2012).
+In all major examples of these diseases there is strong evidence that mitochondrial dysfunction occurs early and acts causally in disease pathogenesis.
+Moreover, an impressive number of disease- specific proteins interact with mitochondria.
+Thus, therapies targeting basic mitochondrial processes, such as energy metabolism or free-radical generation, or specific interactions of disease-related proteins with mitochondria, hold great promise.

-Decreased level of neurotrophic factors: decreased levels and activities of neurotrophic factors, such as brain-derived neurotrophic factor (BDNF), have been described in a number of neurodegenerative disorders, including Huntington disease, Alzheimer's disease and Parkinson's disease (Zuccato and Cattaneo, 2009; Michalski et al., 2015)).
-These studies have led to the development of experimental strategies aimed at increasing BDNF levels in the brains of animals that have been genetically altered to mimic neurodegenerative human diseases, with a view to ultimately influencing the clinical treatment of these conditions.
-Therefore BDNF treatment is often used as a beneficial and feasible therapeutic approach in the clinic setting (Bai et al., 2013; Nagahara and Tuszyński, 2011; Bradley 1999).
+Decreased level of neurotrophic factors: decreased levels and activities of neurotrophic factors, such as brain-derived neurotrophic factor (BDNF), have been described in a number of neurodegenerative disorders, including Huntington's disease, Alzheimer disease and Parkinson disease (Zuccato and Cattaneo, 2009).
+These studies have led to the development of experimental strategies aimed at increasing BDNF levels in the brains of animals that have been genetically altered to mimic the aforementioned human diseases, with a view to ultimately influencing the clinical treatment of these conditions.
+Therefore BDNF treatment is being considered as a beneficial and feasible therapeutic approach in the clinic.

 Variations in the activity of neural networks: Patients with various neurodegenerative disorders show remarkable fluctuations in neurological functions, even during the same day (Palop et al., 2006).
 These fluctuations cannot be caused by sudden loss or gain of nerve cells.
-Instead, it is likely that they reflect variations in the activity of neural networks and, perhaps, chronic intoxication by abnormal proteins that the brain is temporarily able to overcome.
-Variations in neuronal network activity are implicated in many brain diseases (Kann, 2015) as well as in aging (Sala-Llonch et al., 2014).
+Instead, it is likely that they reflect variations in the activity of neural networks and, perhaps, chronic intoxication by abnormal proteins that the brain is only temporarily able to overcome.